bipindra/REISystems-Hackathon2015-A-Team/README.md

 ####Design Approach

 The MortgageLender-Review.com application utlitizes the Consumer Financial Protection Bureau’s (CFPB) publicly available - Home Mortgage Disclosure Act (HMDA) data.
 The CFPB's Open Tech website provides the API to obtain the JSON source of the HMDA dataset.
 The MortgageLender.com application is mostly built as a Client side application utlizing web service to query the HMDA dataset.
-The application also uses the open source version of ASP.net.
+The application also uses the open source/ cross platform version ASP.net 5.

 This application is designed in SPA approach so that it can be easily converted into hybrid mobile applications.

 ####Development Approach
 The team used GitHub version control and Trello boards for the agile planning, Visual Studio online for continous integration and deployment, Azure for hosting, Jasmine and karma for javascript unit test and Gulp for running tasks like build,clean, minification and starting the web server.
-The application is developed using the AngularJS on client side and ASP.Net on the server side.
+The application is developed using the AngularJS on client side and ASP.Net 5 on the server side.

 The application is designed as a single page application.
 The data for the query and analysis is obtained using the web service to directly get the data.
 None of the data is stored on the server side.
 The client side application login follows the Angular js.